-Explore Nami Island or Namiseom (남이섬) in South Korea, one of the best tourist destinations near Seoul, for a day full of fun!
+Explore Nami Island or Namiseom (남이섬) in South Korea, one of the best tourist destinations near Seoul, with this ultimate guide for a day full of fun!

 About Nami Island